Government promotion of Responsible Business Conduct (RBC)

 Imposing a due diligence obligation on companies

 - The government proposes drafting a law, preferably at European level, that would require companies to do business responsibly.
 A European approach would have greater impact, and the European Commission is currently working on a proposal for a law on a due diligence obligation.
-The government sent a letter to parliament in February 2020 setting out how the Netherlands is contributing.
+The government sent a letter to parliament in November 2021 setting out what a legislative proposal should look like at European level.
+The government expresses this ambition towards the European Commission in a non-paper.
+The government addresses, among other things, the question of which companies should be covered by legislation, what requirements companies should uphold to, and how supervision and enforcement should be organized.

 - The EU already has a law in place aimed specifically at companies that import certain types of metals and minerals.
 The Conflict Minerals Regulation requires them to ensure their products are from responsible sources.
 The Commission gives more information about the EU Conflict Minerals Regulation on its website.